cybercongress/go-cyber/docs/run_validator.md

 ### Third-party software

- In order to access the GPU cyberd uses Nvidia drivers version **410+** and [Nvidia CUDA toolkit](https://developer.nvidia.com/cuda-downloads) should be installed on the host system.
-You can skip any subsection of this guide if you already have any of the necessary software configured.
-And as far as current implementation of `cyber` written in [Go](https://golang.org/) we will need it installed also.
+In order to access the GPU, cyberd uses Nvidia drivers version **410+** and [Nvidia CUDA toolkit](https://developer.nvidia.com/cuda-downloads) should be installed on the host system.

+You may skip any sections of the guide if you already have any of the necessary software configured.

+As long as the the current implementation of `cyber` is written in [Go](https://golang.org/), we will also need to install Go.

-### Install Go
+### Installing Go

-Cyberd for `euler-6` require at least go of version 1.13, install it according to official [guide](https://golang.org/doc/install):
+For `euler-6` Cyberd requires at least Go version 1.13+.
+Install it according to the official [guide](https://golang.org/doc/install):

-1. Download archive:
+1. Download the archive:

 ```bash
 wget https://dl.google.com/go/go1.13.9.linux-amd64.tar.gz